raphaelrobert/mimi-delivery-service/draft-robert-mimi-delivery-service.md

 The MIMI DS protocol supports re-initializations of groups using the corresponding ReInitialization operation under the condition that all MLS parameters are compatible with the MIMI DS protocol version.

+If a group is no longer used, it can be deleted either by a client or the DS itself.

 TODO: Each MIMI DS protocol version should probably fix a set of ciphersuites, MLS protocol versions and maybe even extensions it supports.
 New ones can be